jhudsy/LoebnerPrizeProtocol/README.md

 The server can also send control messages to the client at any time (see above as to which control messages the server may send).

 Communication messages should only be sent when the round is Running, doing so at other stages will result in an error (TargetError or AuthError) being sent to the client.

+# Mapping from the old protocol
+With thanks to Robert Denis, an interface between the old and new protocol can be obtained at [http://www.vixia.fr/mylene/download/ai_old_protocol.zip]